ngnlang/ngn/README.md

     thread(|| {
         // Pass a closure that mutates the data.
-        // The closure receives the current value of the state variable via a param. counter.update(|n| n + 10) // implicit return used print("added 10")
+        // The closure receives the current value of `counter` via a param. counter.update(|n| n + 10) // implicit return used print("added 10")
         done <- true